Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 ## Reading Data

-Reading a data block with tiered storage is similar to standard Tachyon.
-Tachyon will simply read the block from where it is already stored.
-If Tachyon is configured with multiple tiers, then the block will not be necessarily read from the top tier, since it could have been moved to a lower tier transparently.
+Reading a data block with tiered storage is similar to standard Alluxio.
+Alluxio will simply read the block from where it is already stored.
+If Alluxio is configured with multiple tiers, then the block will not be necessarily read from the top tier, since it could have been moved to a lower tier transparently.

-Reading data with the TachyonStorageType.PROMOTE will ensure the data is first transferred to the top tier before it is read from the worker.
+Reading data with the AlluxioStorageType.PROMOTE will ensure the data is first transferred to the top tier before it is read from the worker.
 This can also be used as a data management strategy by explicitly moving hot data to higher tiers.